barbeque/jaguar-av-to-genesis-2-av/README.md

 # Atari Jaguar AV connector to Sega Genesis/Megadrive Model 2 AV cable adapter
 This adapter allows you to use an inexpensive Sega Genesis Model 2 AV cable on an Atari Jaguar, instead of the costly (and becoming harder to find) original Atari-branded cables.

+It was developed as part of a [Leaded Solder](https://www.leadedsolder.com) blog entry.

 ![Tempest 2000 running on composite output](/shots/jaguar-tempest-2000.jpg)

 ![The v0.1 AV adapter, soldered together](/shots/jaguar-av-adapter-soldered.jpg)